Más Arte Más Acción in Kassel – First stage in documenta fifteen (June-July 2022)

 Murmullos reflects on the damage and wounds to nature and ecosystems caused by violence in Colombia.
 This piece shares the sentiments of the testimonial chapter of the Truth Report by the team led by Alejandro Castillejo, which collects accounts of the experiences of violence of the victims of the war in Colombia.

 Afterwards, in a ritual reading by Alejandro Castillejo, we read multiple fragments of the chapter dedicated to the stories of the victims of almost 60 years of war in Colombia.
-Accompanied by the sound interventions of Andrés Torres, we were able to find ourselves among the mangroves of the Colombian Pacific, an ecosystem to which the scourge of the conflict was not indifferent and in which the voices of the victims recounted in daily details and painful experiences the marks left by the violence.
+Accompanied by the sound interventions of Andrés Torres, we were able to find ourselves among the mangroves of the Colombian Pacific, an ecosystem to which the scourge of the conflict was not indifferent and in which the voices of the victims recounted in daily details and painful experiences caused by the violence.

 In the following days two conversations took place: the first was a meeting moderated by Lorena Díez, artist and museologist, in which the Afro leader of the Bojayá community and Truth Commissioner Leyner Palacios spoke with cultural managers Carmenza Rojas of the Mareia Foundation and Sandra Vega of Young Creators of Chocó.

 These artistic processes have made it possible to work with young people and women in Quibdó and the Pacific through artistic practices that promote the recovery of the social fabric and critical discussion of the oppressions and structural racism that marginalises the inhabitants of Quibdó and Chocó, directly related to the intensity of the armed conflict on the bodies of young people and black women.
-These initiatives are the basis for a process of reparation, recognition and reconciliation of the violence experienced by the poeples of the Pacific during the conflict.
+These initiatives are the basis for a process of reparation, recognition and reconciliation of the violence experienced by the peoples of the Pacific during the conflict.

 The second conversation, moderated by Pilar Mendoza, journalist and communicator, part of the German Node of the Truth Commission, with the participation of Commissioner Leyner Palacios, Stefan Peters from CAPAZ, and Liliana Gómez from the documenta Institut and the University of Kassel, explored the relationship between the processes of historical memory in Colombia and Germany.

-The discussions and reflections of this conversation allowed us to understand the peace and memory processes that Germany has carried out throughout its history and how these relate to and differ from the Peace Process in Colombia and the work of the Commission.
+The discussions and reflections of this conversation allowed us to understand the peace and memory processes that Germany has carried out throughout its history, and how these relate to and differ from the Peace Process in Colombia and the work of the Commission.
 Critical reflections were made on Germany’s responsibilities for its colonial past and its current relationship to geopolitics and responsibility for human rights violations.

 To close this first phase of our programme and at the invitation of Ariane Andereggen, Ted Gaier, Kathrin Wildner from the collective Lxs Atratxs and Carmenza Rojas, the participants of the performance laboratory VERDADES, we reflected on the processes of truth and memory in Colombia through the question of the value of life.